-After the chicken marinates a few hours, you simply grill it until it turns a dark, golden brown, then scatter the finely sliced scallions over top.
-Serve with basmati rice and enjoy.
+After the chicken marinates a few hours, you simply grill it until it turns a dark, golden brown, then scatter finely sliced scallions over top.
+Serve with basmati rice and enjoy!

 Asian BBQ Chicken

-3 tablespoons fresh lime juice (you’ll need 2-3 limes)
+- 3 tablespoons fresh lime juice, from 2-3 limes

-1. In a medium bowl, mix together all ingredients except for chicken and scallions.
+- In a medium bowl, mix together all of the ingredients except for the chicken and scallions.
 Set ¼ cup of the marinade aside and cover (you'll use this later for the sauce), then place the rest in a zip-lock freezer bag with the chicken thighs.
-Be sure chicken is evenly coated, then place bag in refrigerator (in a bowl in case of leakage); let marinate for 3-4 hours.
+Be sure the chicken is evenly coated with the marinade, then place the bag in the refrigerator (in a bowl in case of leakage); let marinate for 3-4 hours.

-3. Grease grill.
-(Lightly dip a wad of paper towels in vegetable oil; then, using tongs, carefully rub over grates several times until glossy and coated - repeat as necessary.)
-Place chicken on the grill; cover and cook 3-5 minutes on each side, or until nicely browned and done.
-Place chicken on serving platter, then top with reserved marinade and sliced scallions.
-Serve hot.
+- Grease the grill.
+(Lightly dip a wad of paper towels in vegetable oil; then, using tongs, carefully rub the towels over the grates several times until glossy and coated.)
+Place the chicken on the grill; cover and cook 3-5 minutes on each side, or until nicely browned and done.
+Transfer the chicken to a serving platter, then top with the reserved marinade and sliced scallions.